ORTSOC/ansible-elasticsearch/README.md

 Inventory Host Variables
 ----------------

-- `master_eligible=[bool]`: determines whether this given host can be declared as a master elastic node.
+- `master_eligible=[bool]`: Required. determines whether this given host can be declared as a master elastic node.
--
 Example Playbook
 ----------------